Quantum Mechanics - 100 Years of Quantum Mysteries in Scientific American of January 2001

 According to quantum physics, an ideal card perfectly balanced on its edge will fall down in both directions, in what is known as a superposition.

 So does a coin with the same thickness as the card.
 See Reflection 1 - Is there a difference between a card and coin?.
-The problem is a card nor a coin can fall down in both directions.

 In practice, this experiment is impossible with a real card, but the analogous situation has been demonstrated innumerable times with electrons, atoms and larger objects.